Support for educators in rural or remote areas of NSW who are already enrolled and currently completing an early childhood teaching degree.

 About the scholarships

-The scholarships form part of the department's Rural and Remote Education: A blueprint for action.
+The scholarships form part of the department's Rural and Remote: A blueprint for action.
 The action plan is designed to support educators working in rural and remote communities, and areas with an identified shortage of early childhood teachers.

 The scholarships will support the delivery of quality preschool programs, by increasing the number of qualified early childhood teachers, working in rural and remote preschools and long day care services.